smekuria1/AoC2023/README.md

 - Didn't have time to attempt P2
 - P1 took a lot of time although i believe the problem was not that complicated
 - Getting comfortable using maps and slices for parsinng and solving problems

+# Day 8
+- First tried to use a custom built graph struct failed miserably cause of cycles
+- Used a map with Node struct as values for left and right
+- Previous parsing functions made working with this input very easy and efficient
+- Had Absolutely no idea how to do P2 until I read LCM on the Reddit
+- Same parsing and building the map only adjusted the traversal and used LCM function from the internet